-This Policy is one of the 'Standard infection control precautions' (SICPs) referred to by NHS England and NHS Improvement.
+This Policy is one of the 'Standard infection control precautions' (SICPs) referred to by NHS England in the National infection prevention and control manual (NIPCM) for England.

 Management systems should ensure adequate supplies of reusable medical devices.
 Decontamination of equipment includes reusable medical devices and care equipment.
 Medical devices and care equipment are essential for safe and effective prevention, diagnosis, treatment and rehabilitation of illness and disease.